LiorZ/hdac8_thesis/thesis.rst

 	Choosing the right template is a formidable challenge - some structures were solved with inhibitors - a thing that could induce a different *bound* structure than the actual real substrates.
 Others were solved with mutations that abolished catalysis and/or binding.
 And most of all, most structures were solved as dimers that interacted with their highly flexible regions (even though the biological active form is a monomer [1]_ ) creating crystal contacts and potential interactions that might have altered the specificity profile of the enzyme.

 	In order to select a template we applied a short FlexPepDock run on each of the above recetors, complexed with the top and bottom 5 binders and used Pearson's correlation to determine how well we could distinguish between the two classes.
-Although *London et al* showed that a short minimization to the template structure is sufficient to the selection of a proper template in the case of Bcl2 [7]_ , In our case, the highly flexible interface of HDAC8 led us to try a more robust approach that was more computationally intensive and more accurate in terms of classifier performance.
+We note that *London et al* merely used a short minimization to the template structure to select a proper template in the case of Bcl2 [7]_ , In our case, the highly flexible interface of HDAC8 indicated that a more extensive approach is needed.
 This short pipeline suggested that 2v5w is the best candidate for the structural template, this structure was solved as together with an actual peptide, not along with a small molecule or in its free form - a fact which probably contributed to its performance as a structural template.

 .. figure:: images/interface_allReceptors.png
 	:scale: 30 %